 Declarative Skill Sources

-Rulesync can fetch skills from external GitHub repositories using the install command.
+Rulesync can fetch skills from external repositories using the install command.
 Instead of manually running fetch for each skill source, declare them in your rulesync.jsonc and run rulesync install to resolve and fetch them.
 Then rulesync generate picks them up as local curated skills.
 Typical workflow: rulesync install && rulesync generate.

 Configuration